earocorn/osh-docs/docs/osh-node/first-sensor.md

 ## Creating Driver Framework

+### Copying the Driver Template
 ![updating package name](../assets/osh/sensor-dev/template1.png)

 1. Copy the Driver Template by right clicking the 'senosrhub-driver-template' module and click 'Copy'
 2. Paste Template back into the 'Sensors' directory
-3. Rename Module
+3. Rename Module by removing 'template' and entering a relevant name
-    - Assign a new Name to the module
-    - Click OK button
 4. Below is a *successfully* created Module,
     - Add files if to be managed by Git, otherwise cancel